 Golden groundsel (Packera aurea, formerly Senecio aureus) is a charming wildflower with deep green basal leaves and slender, upright stems usually around 1 foot tall.
 They’re topped through late spring with button-like purple buds that open into small, bright yellow, daisy-form flowers.
 Easy and adaptable to a wide range of growing conditions, it spreads by short rhizomes, making an excellent evergreen groundcover under shrubs and trees and in low-maintenance areas.
 Golden groundsel is a cute cut flower for spring arrangements too!
 Native to much of eastern North America, this little beauty can grow in sun or shade (even dry shade).
 Perennial; Zones 3 to 9.

-2021-collected seeds sold out.
-I expect to collect again in May 2022.
-Gathered from wild plants growing in my meadow in Milford Township, Bucks County, PA.
+Collected in late May 2022 from wild plants growing in my meadow in Milford Township, Bucks County, PA.
 At least 20 seeds.

 Please read the germination information as well before ordering.